marcandre/freedom_formatter/README.md

 implementation and tests are included in this project.
 The core Elixir formatter was written by José Valim, with contributions from Andrea Leopardi and others.

-Customizations to the formatter are written by Pete Gamache.

 Authored by Pete Gamache.
 Basic maintance by Marc-André Lafortune.